Skip to main content

-Some first-time growers mistake the distinctive hooded pitcher, Sarracenia minor, for the cobra plant, Darlingtonia californica.
-Both plants have a hood that hides the opening of the pitcher.
-Their leaves also have light spots on the back, which trick insects into going further inside the trap.
-Fortunately, Sarracenia minor is much easier to grow and is much more forgiving of mistakes than the cobra plant.
-This plant appreciates warm summers and a long growing season.
+Sometimes new growers mistake the distinctive hooded pitcher, Sarracenia minor, for the cobra plant, Darlingtonia californica.
+Both plants have a hood that hides the pitcher opening.
+Their leaves also have light spots on the back, which trick insects into going farther into the trap.
+Fortunately, S. minor is much easier to grow and more forgiving of mistakes than Darlingrtonia.
+This plant prefers warm summers and a long growing season.
 Look for yellow flowers in mid to late spring.

 PLANT YOU RECEIVE